MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-prompts.md

 ---
-title: Waterfall prompt sequences | Microsoft Docs
+title: Use a prompt with a waterfall | Microsoft Docs
 description: Learn how to collect information from the user through prompts included in the Bot Builder SDK for Node.js.
 author: DeniseMak
 ms.author: v-demak